 The Vega launch pad, designated ZLV, occupies the former ELA-1 launch zone originally used for the Ariane 1 and 3 rockets.
 Launcher preparation takes place on the pad, which is equipped with a 50 metre high 1,000 ton gantry for assembly, checkout and protection of launch personnel.
 Payload preparation and launch control are handled in facilities built for the Ariane 5.

 Are additional Vega upgrades planned?

-At the ESA Council at Ministerial level on 2 December 2014, funds were approved for development of an upgraded design, known as Vega-C (for Consolidated), that will optimize synergies with other European rockets by sharing the same first stage as the new Ariane 6 heavy launcher.
-Vega-C will make its maiden flight mid-2019.
+At the ESA Council at Ministerial level on 2 December 2014, funds were approved for development of an upgraded design, known as Vega-C (for Consolidated), that will increase performance of this light-lift vehicle and optimise synergies with other European rockets.
+The new P120C motor will be used as the first stage on Vega-C while two or four will be used as strap-on boosters for the Ariane 6 heavy launcher.
+Vega-C will make its maiden flight in 2020.